derwolfe/derwolfe.net/_posts/2014-18-10_twisted_pyenv_virtualenv.rst

 =================
 As part of the `Twisted porting process`_, all Twisted code must be verified to work on python 2.6, python 2.7, and python 3.3.
 Using pyenv and virtualenv you can create a set of environments from which all of the tests can be run.
-Now, I will explain the setup process and how to run the tests for python2 and python3.

 If you are using a mac and have homebrew installed, installing pyenv and pyenv-virtualenv is extremely easy, simply do